hashicorp/nomad/website/source/api/json-jobs.html.md

            options are currently `script`, `http` and `tcp`.

          - `Name`: The name of the health check.

+	 - `AddressMode`: Same as `AddressMode` on `Service`.
+Unlike services, checks do not have an `auto` address mode as there's no way for Nomad to know which is the best address to use for checks.
+Consul needs access to the address for any HTTP or TCP checks.
+Added in Nomad 0.7.1.
+Unlike `PortLabel`, this setting is *not* inherited from the `Service`.

+	 - `PortLabel`: Specifies the label of the port on which the check will be performed.
+Note this is the _label_ of the port and not the port number unless `AddressMode: "driver"`.
+The port label must match one defined in the Network stanza.
+If a port value was declared on the `Service`, this will inherit from that value if not supplied.
+If supplied, this value takes precedence over the `Service.PortLabel` value.
+This is useful for services which operate on multiple ports.
+	  `http` and `tcp` checks require a port while `script` checks do not.
+	  Checks will use the host IP and ports by default.
+In Nomad 0.7.1 or later numeric ports may be used if `AddressMode: "driver"` is set on the check.

 	 - `Header`: Headers for HTTP checks.
 Should be an object where the values are an array of values.
 Headers will be written once for each